parkin-lin/weblog/src/content/blog/github-flavored-markdown.md

 ---
-title: 'Markdown Style Guide'
+title: 'Mastering GitHub Flavored Markdown'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'How to write blog and docs like a pro'
-pubDate: 'Jun 19 2023'
+pubDate: '2025-01-02'
 heroImage: '/blog-placeholder-1.jpg'
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic GFM[^2] syntax.

 ## Headings

-The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+The `<h1>` to `<h6>` HTML elements represent six levels of section headings. `<h1>` is the highest section level and `<h6>` is the lowest.
+By default, all heading elements create a block-level box in the layout, starting on a new line and taking up the full width available in their containing block.

 # H1